philipheindel/philipheindel/README.md

 ### Hi there 👋

 My name is Philip Heindel.
 I am a recetly graduated software engineer.
 I earned my Bachelor or Science in Computer Science from Purdue University Fort Wayne.
+I presently work as an Associate Software Engineer at Idemia Identity & Security.

 <!--
 **philipheindel/philipheindel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.